anusii/solid-encrypt/example/README.md

-# A demo app for using Solid Auth package
+# A demo app for using Solid Encrypt package

-Flutter Demo app for authenticate with Solid PODs.
-The app can run on both mobile (tested on Anroid) and web platforms (tested on Chrome and Firefox).
+Flutter Demo app for encrypting values with Solid PODs.
+The app can run on both mobile (tested on Anroid), web (tested on Chrome and Firefox), and desktop (tested on Windows) environments.

 <!-- **Flutter packages used in the app:**